 As for how many calories should be coming from carbohydrates in general, the consensus seems to be that a diet made up of around 50–60% carbohydrates tends to be ideal for building muscle and bulking up.
 For example, this study recommends a diet made up of 55–60% carbohydrates for bulking up.
 (More on bulking macronutrients here.)

-Should You Limit Artificial Sweeteners While Bulking?
+What About Artificial Sweeteners While Bulking?

 When we think of artificial sweeteners we normally think of diet soda, but keep in mind that protein powders are full of that stuff, too.
 In fact, if you start regularly consuming protein powder while bulking up, your intake of artificial sweeteners might actually rise quite high.